Welcome to the “Land of the Book” tour – visiting intriguing sites in Israel and Palestine that make the story of the Bible come alive.

 The remainder of the day is free.

-In the morning we visit the Israel Museum to see the “Shrine of the Book”; and then Yad Vashem (the Holocaust Museum), just outside Jerusalem.
-We travel on to Tel Aviv, and our flight home to London Luton.
+Leaving our hotel, we visit the Israel Museum to see the “Shrine of the Book”; and Yad Vashem (the Holocaust Museum), just outside Jerusalem.
+We then travel on to Tel Aviv, and our flight home to London.

 Itinerary subject to change.